oxdi/vagrant-nixos/README.md

-# NixOs Vagrant Plugin
+# NixOS Vagrant Plugin

-This plugin makes working with [NixOs](http://nixos.org) guests much easier to work with in [Vagrant](http://www.vagrantup.com) by:
+This plugin makes working with [NixOS](http://nixos.org) guests much easier to work with in [Vagrant](http://www.vagrantup.com) by:

-* Allowing network configurations from Vagrantfile (Vagrant does not have a default NixOs guest capability)
+* Allowing network configurations from Vagrantfile (Vagrant does not have a default NixOS guest capability)
 * Provide a convention for nixos

 ## Usage: